Thailand-Singapore DTAA: Double Tax Avoidance Agreement

-s of 2020, Singapore and Thailand mark nearly 55 years of continuous diplomatic relationship.
+As of 2022, Singapore and Thailand mark nearly 55 years of continuous diplomatic relationship.
 Thailand was one of the first countries to establish diplomatic ties with Singapore, and since then, this friendship has been steadily nurtured and sustained.

-The cooperation between Singapore and Thailand occurs on many fronts and through various projects — such as the Leaders' Retreat, the Civil Service Exchange Program, and the Singapore-Thailand Enhanced Economic Relationship Program.
+The cooperation between Singapore and Thailand occurs on many fronts and through various projects.
+Some of them are the Leaders' Retreat, the Civil Service Exchange Program, and the Singapore-Thailand Enhanced Economic Relationship Program.
 Singapore continues to be one of Thailand's largest foreign investors.

 Thailand and Singapore also have a strong defense relationship that includes traditional bilateral activities such as defence-related exchanges, visits, exercises, and an overseas training area for Singapore in Thailand, as well as multilateral interactions, including those within the ASEAN framework.